ComfyNodePRs/PR-CLIP-Token-Injection-9f9b7a3a/README.md

     girl teen teens teenager boy toddlers children infant infants baby babies kid kiddo yo years old 1 2 3 4 5 6 7 8 9 0
     one two three four five six seven eight nine ten eleven twelve

+Some have been replaced by "Chris" and some by "Hansen".
+Tokens used by NSFW related terms have mainly been replaced by the token "fbi".